Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Introduction

-\item {\bf Known sample:} The attacker knows that the private data records arose as independent samples of some $n$-dimensional random vector $\mathcal{V}$ with unknown {\em p.d.f.} And, the attacker has another collection of independent samples from\footnote{These samples {\em are not} assumed to have been drawn from the original dataset $X$, rather, independently from the same distribution that $X$ was.} $\mathcal{V}$.
-For technical reasons, we make a mild additional assumption that holds in many practical situations \cite[pg.
-27]{Jolliffe_02}: the covariance matrix of $\mathcal{V}$ has distinct eigenvalues. \end{enumerate}

-It is important to stress that we do not assume that both hold {\em simultaneously}.
-Rather, we consider each assumption separately and develop two separate attacks.

-Regarding the known input assumption, as pointed out in \cite{TPSSL:2008}, this knowledge could be obtained through insider information.
+However, the issue of how well the private data is hidden after Euclidean distance-preserving data perturbation needs careful study.
+Without any prior knowledge, the attacker can do very little (if anything) to accurately recover the private data.
+However, no prior knowledge seems an unreasonable assumption in many situations.
+Consideration of prior knowledge-based attack techniques against Euclidean distance-preserving transformations is an important avenue of study.
+In this paper, we engage in this study by considering {\em known input} prior knowledge wherein the attacker knows a small set of original data tuples (inputs), but does not know their associated perturbed data tuples.
+As pointed out in \citep{TPSSL:2008, WCKM:2009}, this knowledge could be obtained through insider information.
 For example, consider a dataset where each record corresponds to information about an individual ({\em e.g.} medical data, census data).
 It is reasonable to assume that the individuals know (1) that a record for themselves appears in the dataset, and (2) the attributes of the dataset.
-As such, each individual knows one private record in the original dataset.
-A small group of malicious individuals could then combine their insider information to produce a larger known input set.
-As we will show through experiments, a set of four known inputs is enough to breach the privacy of another unknown input on a 16-dimensional, real dataset.
+As such, each individual knows one record in the original dataset.
+A small group of malicious individuals could then combine their insider information to produce a larger set of known original data tuples.

-Regarding the known sample assumptions, as pointed out in \cite{TPSSL:2008}, this knowledge could be obtained through an insider with access to a competitor's dataset.
-For example, consider a pair of competing companies offering a very similar service to the same population ({\em e.g.} insurance companies).
-These companies each store information about individuals from the population in a dataset, one record per individual.
-It is reasonable to assume that (1) the records from each companies' dataset are drawn independently from the same underlying distribution, (2) each company collects the same or a heavily overlapping set of attributes (perhaps after some derivation), and (3) if one company releases a perturbed dataset, the other knows the attributes of that dataset.
-As such, a malicious insider at the other company has a known sample.